cduggan-reapit/Reapit.Platform.Access/readme.md

 The provisioned infrastructure hosts this service in an ECS cluster using a docker image.
 The docker image is hosted in an ECR repository.

-- Get the URI of the orgs-v2-sandbox-repository ECR repository from AWS
+- Get the URI of the <repository> ECR repository from AWS
 - Get the [Personal Access Token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) to access the Reapit GitHub NuGet feed
 - Open a terminal window in the `./src` directory
 - Make sure docker is running